 7. Lines 491-505.
 It’s hard to tell what the point of this paragraph is, and there are conflicting statements.
 For example, the authors dropped this statement: “The authors clearly acknowledge however, that the anomalous intensification of the CTRL in the very early forecast (hours 3-12) would have been driven largely by other differences in the near-storm environment between the experiments, beyond the scope of the present analysis” in response to my previous comments.
 Well fine, but that contradicts the rest of the paragraph.
 So what’s the point?
 Is it that both the initial atmospheric conditions and ocean response contributed to the stronger TC in CTRL?
 If so then that needs to be stated clearly and up front.
 But you also need to prove the part about the ocean with a cleaner assessment from the appropriate forecast cycle.

+[Lew: Add to Fig. 10 and 13 the CYCLE date/hour.
+Add text to both paragraphs as suggested above.]

 Minor comments: